getredash/website/website/_kb/user-guide/querying/query-results-data-source.md

 title: Querying Existing Query Results
 slug: query-results-data-source
 ---
-The **Query Results**  Data Source allows you to run queries on top of existing query results, so you can easily merge results or perform any other kind of "post-processing".
+The **Query Results** Data Source lets you run queries against results from your other Data Sources.
+Use it to join data from multiple databases or perform other kinds post-processing.
+Redash uses an in-memory SQLite database to make this possible.
+As a result, queries against large result sets may fail if Redash runs out of memory.

-To use it, you need to create a new data source of type "Query Results".
-Once you've done this you can use it to write queries like:
+### Setup
+You enable the **Query Results** as you would any other Data Source by finding it in the list of available Data Sources under `Settings`.
+You must supply a name for the Data Source during setup.
+This is the name that will appear in the source dropdown of the query editor.

+### Querying
+[SQLite query syntax](https://sqlite.org/lang.html) should be familiar if you have worked with other SQLs.
+Here's an example query:

     SELECT a.name, b.count
     FROM query_123 a
     JOIN query_456 b ON a.id = b.id

-When referencing a query as a table in the Query Results query, the table name is the query ID (the number in the URL) prefixed with _query_.
-So for example, query with the URL `https://app.redash.io/acme/queries/49588/source` will become `query_49588` when referenced as a table.
+Each of your existing queries constitutes its own "table" to SQLite.
+The table name is the string `query_` concatenated with your desired Query ID, which can be found in that query's URL.
+So for example, a query with the URL `https://app.redash.io/acme/queries/49588/source` will have the table name `query_49588` in SQLite.

-{% callout %}
+{% callout warning %}
-You need to make sure the table name (`query_...`) is on the same line as the `FROM`/`JOIN` keywords.
+Be careful that your table name (`query_49588` above) appears on the same line as the associated `FROM` and `JOIN` keywords.
+Redash can't parse it correctly otherwise.
 {% endcallout %}

-Few notes:

-  1. When you run a query, we execute the underlying queries as well to make sure you have recent results in case you schedule this query.
-If you want to reduce the number of times you run the same query you can use `cached_query_...` instead `query_...`
-  2. The processing of the data is being done by SQLite in memory - in case of large result sets it might fail due to memory running out.
+### Cached Query Results
+When you query the **Query Results** Data Source, Redash executes the underlying queries first.
+This ensures you have recent results in the event that you [schedule this query](/help/user-guide/querying/scheduling-a-query).
+You can reduce the running time of **Query Results** queries by using `cached_query_` for your table names instead of `query_`.
+This tells Redash to use the cached results from the most recent execution of a given query.
+This reduces the number of calls to your underlying Data Sources, improving performance by using older data.
+Here's an example query:

+    SELECT a.name, b.count
+    FROM cached_query_123 a
+    JOIN cached_query_456 b ON a.id = b.id

+### Query Results Permissions
-  3. Access to the data source is governed by the groups it's associated with, like any other data source.
-When a user runs a query we also check if he has permission to execute queries on the data sources the original queries use.
-So while a user who has access to this data source will be able to see any query that uses it, he won't be able to execute queries on data sources he doesn't have access to.
+Access to the **Query Results** Data Source is governed by the groups it's associated with, [like any other Data Source](/help/user-guide/users/permissions-groups).
+But Redash will also check if that user has permission to execute queries on the Data Sources the original queries use.
+In this way the **Query Results** Data Source will not allow a user to circumvent restrictions established elsewhere.